stickeepaul/eslint-config-stickeepaul/README.md

 The easiest way to upgrade is to:

 - remove **all** `eslint-*` packages from your `package.json`
-- rerun `npx install-peerdeps eslint-config-stickee`
+- rerun installation step 2 (below)

 ## Install